 Some time ago, a young couple was on a snow-machine trip over the weekend.
 One of their snow-machines failed.
 They abandoned that snow-machine and continued with the other.
 It had snowed too much for the remaining snow-machine to bring them to the next cottage.
 They built a snow igloo to stay warm and became overdue.
 Their friends found the cabin empty, found the abandoned snow-machine and finally the couple halfway between the cabin and snow-machine and brought them back to safety.

-Another example is a hunting party that got split.
+Another example is a of a hunting party.
 A misinterpretation of a landmark led to one part of the party going into another valley.
 The part of the party that made it back initiated the search for the part they did not meet up with as planned.
-The lost part was found after an extended air search.
+They found the lost part of the party after an extended air search.

-Such air searches are also made by the Civil Air Patrol when an aircraft is overdue.
+The Civil Air Patrol makes such air searches when an aircraft is overdue.
 Recall, Alaska is the US state with the most pilot licenses and small aircrafts.

 There are many stories like these that document the necessity of having not only a plan B, but also plan C to Z in place to survive in Alaska’s wild.
-Caring means sharing.
-Let your friends know by tweeting this.
+Caring means sharing

 Photos: G. Kramm